MA Library and Archive Studies / Overview

 - How to apply

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Explore emerging critical approaches and archiving in library practice and theory.
+- Explore emerging critical approaches in librarianship and archival practice.

-- Undertake a work placement in a library or related cultural organisation in or around Manchester.
+- Undertake a work placement at the John Rylands Research Institute and Library or related cultural organisation in or around Manchester.

 - Develop a career in the library or archiving sector.